Skip to main content

 =VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])

-• lookup_value: The value you want to search for.
+• lookup_value: The value you wish to find.

-• table_array: The range of cells that contains the data.
+• table_array: The range of cells that contains your data.

-• col_index_num: The column number from which to return the value.
+• col_index_num: The column number from which to retrieve the value.

 What is XLOOKUP?